Estimating the spectral density of unstable scars

 The progressive shift from an energy-dependent, sharply peaked local density of states to a uniform distribution is due to the losses that cause spectral linewidths to widen significantly at large dissipation.
-In appearance, though, this behavior clashes with the Husimi projections of the scarred eigenstates, where, instead, localization seems to be enhanced by the opening [Fig.~\ref{catopnldos}(a)-(b)].
-The latter behavior is, to date, still awaiting a mechanistic explanation, whereas its phenomenology has been extensively investigated and interpreted using a mode-mode interaction picture: as dissipation increases, the few scarred eigenstates (`doorway states')~\cite{SokZel97,RichSScars} become localized and lossy, while they separate from a multitude of long-lived eigenstates (`trapped resonances')~\cite{SokZel89,ISSO94,rotlet}.
+In appearance, though, this behavior is in contrast with that of the Husimi projections of the scarred eigenstates, where, instead, localization seems to be enhanced by the opening [Fig.~\ref{catopnldos}(a)-(b)].
+In reality, the latter behavior only concerns the eigenstates that exhibit scarring, and the Husimi distributions do not yield information on dissipation, namely the width or decay rate of the corresponding resonances.
+On the other hand, the spectral density depends on all the resonances, and can describe the impact of dissipation on the spectrum and the dynamics.
+The phenomenology observed here can be interpreted using a mode-mode interaction picture: as dissipation increases, the few scarred eigenstates (`doorway states')~\cite{SokZel97,RichSScars} become localized and lossy, thus smoothening the local spectrum, while they separate from a multitude of long-lived eigenstates (`trapped resonances')~\cite{SokZel89,ISSO94,rotlet}.